home-assistant/developers.home-assistant/blog/2020-10-02-lazyMoreInfo.md

 1 of the things we try to optimize is loading our code.
 The less code we load the faster it is loaded, the faster we can start rendering the page.
 We also use less memory if we don't load everything.
 There is however a tradeoff, if we always want to only load the parts we need, we would have to be able to load every element separately.
 This would mean a lot of small network requests, which eventually is slower than loading a little more but in fewer requests, because of the overhead of a network request.

 So it is always a search for the right balance between chunk sizes and the number of chunks needed.
-The splitting or our code into chunks is done with a bundler.
-At the moment we use Webpack for this.
+The splitting of our code into chunks is done with a bundler.
+At the moment, we use Webpack for this.

 Some custom Lovelace developers have asked us why we can't expose all the elements we use internally to custom cards.
 This is simply because the element you need, might not be loaded yet as it was not needed yet.